gdw-workshop/2021_GDW_Workshop/exercises/command_line_tutorial_part2.md

 That's right, it doesn't have executable permissions.
 Let's add them using `chmod`

 ```
-chmod +x ssh_104
+chmod +x check_disk_usage
 ```

 Now we can run this script and it will execute whatever commands are listed in it.
-In this case, it will run `ssh gdw@cctsi-104.cvmbs.colostate.edu`
+In this case, it will run `du -sch *`

 Since ~/Desktop is not in our PATH, we have to specify the full path to the script using ./ (assumes pwd is ~/Desktop)

 ```
-./ssh_104
+./check_disk_usage
 ```

-Bash is also a full-fledged scripting language, and your script can include flow control (if/else statements, loops), and variables.
+Bash is not just a command line shell but is also a full-fledged programming language.
+Your script can include flow control (if/else statements, loops), and variables.
 Let's make a script that includes a for loop and a variable.
 Open BBEdit and enter this into a file:

 ```
 # a for loop